santtu/santtu.github.io/_posts/2014-03-06-network-and-parallelism-in-erlang.md

 tags: ["erlang", "network", "programming", "concurrency"]
 ---

-**Updated 2016-02-16: I have added more explanations below pointing out that the race condition I describe will only affect sockets with `{active, once}` option.
+**Updated 2016-02-16: I have added more details pointing out the exact conditions under which the race condition I describe can be triggered.
 See below.**

 I'll once again share a small gotcha moment from recent programming experiences.
 This comes from my jab at [Erlang programming](